nblaznik/foodlog/README.md

    In index.html, set:
    const ENDPOINT = "YOUR_EXEC_URL_HERE";

-5. Host (I'm using Cloudflare Pages, since it can be used to host a private repo).
+5. Host (I'm using Cloudflare Pages, since it can be used to host a private repo, to avoid spam).
    Place index.html and README.md in a repository.
    Share it to Cloudflare pages.
    Open the URL on your phone or laptop.